 I do read lots of fashion magazines - from all over the world.
 But fashion ain’t what it used to be.
 Today new trends are at least as likely to ‘bubble up’ from street level as they are to ‘trickle down’ from High Fashion.
 The implications of this for marketing and advertising are obvious - demanding a more unbiased and sociological approach than that typically provided by the fashion/style/design media.

-Also, while in previous eras like the 1960s fashion exerted a unifying tendency, increasingly we have seen more year to year stability and with this ‘anti-fashion’ obstinacy has come much more stylistic heterogeneity.
+Also, while in previous eras fashion exerted a unifying tendency (this year's new look), increasingly we have seen more year to year stability and with this ‘anti-fashion’ obstinacy has come much more stylistic heterogeneity.
 Instead of the fashion there are now lots of different styles.
 This phenomenon was first evident amongst alternative young people - Punks, Goths, Rockabillies, Skinheads, Casuals, Preppies, etc. Today, however, the same sort of ‘stylistic tribalism’ is typical of all segments of the population.
-For example, at the most generic level we can identify four principle categories which have relevance today - Moderns, Traditionals, Organics, Retros - each of which contains within it clusters of related but distinctive styletribes.
+For example, at the most generic level we can identify five principle categories which have relevance today - Moderns, Traditionals, Organics, Retros, Post-moderns - each of which contains within it clusters of related but distinctive styletribes.
 The members of such groups are the kind of mainstream adults who previously would have blithely followed the fashion.
 Now they’re doing their own thing.
 And there’s an awful lot of them - indeed, they (rather than ‘fashion victims’) now constitute the majority.

 Because adults typically have the capability of shaping their home environment as well as their personal appearance style, we can see the influence of such ‘styletribes’ in everything from carpets to cuisine.